-One classic French preparation of frog legs, called cuisses de grenouilles à la Provençale, involves dredging the frogs legs in seasoned flour and then sautéeing them in butter or olive oil with garlic and chopped parsley.
-Another technique is to first blanch the frogs legs and then bread them and deep fry them.
+One classic French preparation of frog legs, called cuisses de grenouilles à la Provençale, involves dredging the frog legs in seasoned flour and then sautéeing them in butter or olive oil with garlic and chopped parsley.
+Another technique is to first blanch the frog legs and then bread them and deep fry them.

-Finally, when the sauce is thickened, the frogs legs and the mushrooms are returned to the sauce and warmed until heated through, and then finished with butter, lemon and fresh chopped parsley.
+Finally, when the sauce is thickened, the frog legs and the mushrooms are returned to the sauce and warmed until heated through and then finished with butter, lemon, and fresh chopped parsley.
 This preparation is known as cuisses de grenouilles à la poulette.